chesslablab/chess-data/docs/data-mining.md

 docker exec -itu 1000:1000 chess_data_php php cli/mine/heuristics.php "Anand,V"
 ```

+This column is intended to store a JSON object representing the heuristics in a game.
+It allows to gather insights about the decisions that have been made to make the moves.
 With the data from the heuristics mine, you can take advantage of [MySQL JSON functions](https://dev.mysql.com/doc/refman/8.0/en/json-functions.html) to perform operations on JSON values like in the following examples.

 ### Example 1